josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 (NOTE: THIS PART IS TBD BASED ON WG CONSENSUS) Trustees may serve no more than X consecutive years on the Board.
 This is to ensure a healthy introduction of new trustees, new ideas, and new energy onto the Board and to mitigate any potential long-term risk of ossification or conflict.

+(NOTE: WE ALSO NEED TO DETERMINE WITH THE WG HOW PARTIAL TERMS AND REMOVAL MAY WORK - LESS IMPORTANT FOR NOW THAN DIRECTOR SOURCES AS THE 1ST ORDER OF BUSINESS.)

 ## Initial Board Formation

 The options for the initial formation for the Board include: